 Chicago friends also loved La Leche and the River Cafe on the Isla Rio Cuale/Cuale River Island at #4.
 It is a fine dining, spot along the river and away from the beach.

 I have twice enjoyed the San Miguel Food Tours in San Miguel de Allende, MX.
 On my last tour, my guide mentioned that they also owed Vallarta Food Tours.
 So when I found that I was going to be there with friends, I suggested that we try one of their food tasting and cultural walking tours.
 We chose the Original Downtown Vallarta Food Tour.
-They offer six different group tours as well as private tours.
+They offer a number of different group tours as well as private tours.
 I like trying street food, but am always concerned about food safety.
 I found that by taking a tour like this that the spots are heavily vetted, which gives me great comfort.
 It was a great experience!
 Check out their website and my recommendations in my post Great Casual Dining in Puerto Vallarta.

 Those who love tequila and mezcal will enjoy a tasting at the Agave Room in the Zona Romantica at Basilio Badillo 212.
 Here you can taste a variety of tequilas, mezcals and raicillas, a local agave spirit.